-The US Virgin Islands, including our very own island of St. Croix, has returned to the ‘Safer At Home’ phase of the Governor’s COVID-19 response plan.
-Governor Bryan has issued the executive order detailing the phased reopening of non-essential businesses and the guidelines to which they will be subject.
+The US Virgin Islands, including our very own island of St. Croix, is still in the ‘Safer At Home’ phase of the Governor’s COVID-19 response plan.
+Governor Bryan has issued executive orders detailing the phased reopening of non-essential businesses and the guidelines to which they will be subject.
 The transition will be managed according to a five-tiered system as follows: